Frk7/frk-codeEditor-colors/README.md

 # Frk code editor colors

-Color list reminder in case of missing themes on code editors
+Color list reminders in case of missing themes on code editors